open-mmlab/mmselfsup/docs/GETTING_STARTED.md

 Optional arguments are:
 - `--resume_from ${CHECKPOINT_FILE}`: Resume from a previous checkpoint file.
 - `--pretrained ${PRETRAIN_WEIGHTS}`: Load pretrained weights for the backbone.
+- `--deterministic`: Switch on "deterministic" mode which slows down training but the results are reproducible.

 An example:
 ```shell